Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Public Childcare and Education

 Many residents struggle with the costs of childcare, higher education, and education debt.
+The Commonwealth of Massachusetts can work on this:

 K-12 – Every child has the right to a free, high-quality public K-12 education, just like the one Bill Humphrey received from the Newton Public Schools and our incredible public schools educators.
 This principle builds on a core principle of Massachusetts, exported to the rest of the nation, for 180 years.
 Let's make sure every child in the Commonwealth, regardless of zip code, has the same high-quality level of public education.
 And let’s make sure their teachers and aides have the support they need and the compensation they deserve.
 Bill Humphrey will be an advocate for increased state aid to support local public education.